 Her bipartisan legislation to return students safely to school during COVID was signed into law by Gov. Whitmer, ensuring school boards were free to decide locally what was best for their students and that schools continued to receive state per-pupil funding whether parents enrolled their children for classroom instruction or remote learning.

 After Michigan Democrats questioned whether parents should have a say in their children’s education, Annette sponsored legislation to require that parental rights guaranteed by state law be prominently posted in public school offices and school board meeting rooms: “It is the natural, fundamental right of parents and legal guardians to determine and direct the care, teaching, and education of their children.“ Her bill passed the House 85 to 16.

 Annette’s son (right) graduated from Bay City Western and took classes at the Bay-Arenac Career Center, going on to become a senior rocket propulsion technician and electric vehicle engineer.
 Another son was on the debate team and graduated from Midland High after also attending the Saginaw Arts and Sciences Academy, and one was a state champion point guard at Calvary Baptist Academy.

 All her children took classes at Delta College, including a son who earned an Associate’s Degree at age 16, and a daughter who graduated via a “dual enrollment” program between Delta and an online charter school.
 Her middle children also took classes at the Handley magnet school in Saginaw.

-As a mom, Annette did her best to tailor each child’s education to meet their individual and sometimes different needs.
 Especially after what parents experienced during COVID, she’ll work to ensure all parents — regardless of income, race, or zip code — are empowered to choose the best and safest school experience for each of their children.